Pork Tenderloin with Strawberry Balsamic Glaze and Wild Rice Pilaf

 Salt & pepper, to taste

-In a medium saucepan, melt butter over medium heat.
-Add onion, carrots, and celery.
-Sauté for 5–6 minutes until softened.
+• In a medium saucepan, heat butter or olive oil over medium heat.
+Add the onion, carrots, and celery and sauté until softened.